-- Ensure efficient planning to support events, activation and development - Create a simple and easy to use permit process for pop-up food and beverage vendors - Consider the creation of pre-approved pop-up spaces around the Shire, including markets, buskers - Ensure a supportive planning system to encourage future investment - Create an internal expedited DA process to support projects that create new jobs and/or increase future visitor expenditure potential - Ensure sufficient land to accommodate new residential and commercial investment
+- Ensure efficient planning to support events, activation and development: - Create a simple and easy to use permit process for pop-up food and beverage vendors. - Consider the creation of pre-approved pop-up spaces around the Shire, including markets, buskers and other temporary activation opportunities. - Ensure a supportive planning system to encourage future investment: - Create an internal expedited development application process to support projects that create new jobs and/or increase future visitor expenditure potential. - Ensure sufficient land stocks are available to accommodate demand for new residential (includinglifestyle), industrial and commercial development opportunities.